 Our favorite blue cheese to use in this blue cheese chicken recipe is the Italian blue cheese Gorgonzola.
 Gorgonzola has a very smooth, creamy texture that makes it perfect for sauces.

-To help soak up the creamy sauce, serve the blue cheese chicken over a plate of pasta, mashed potatoes, or sauteed greens.
+To help soak up the creamy sauce, serve the blue cheese chicken over a plate of pasta, mashed potatoes, or sautéed green.

 Preheat oven to 375 F.

-Slice each chicken breast lengthwise through the middle, creating two thin chicken breasts from the original breast.
+Slice each chicken breast lengthwise through the middle, creating 2 thin chicken breasts from the original breast.

 In an ovenproof saucepan, heat olive oil over medium heat.
-Sear the chicken, cooking three minutes on each side.
+Sear the chicken, cooking 3 minutes on each side.